 The online form for submissions allows an individual or entity to make a submission to the Commission.
-The Commission will continue to accept submissions over the coming months and will advise on this page when a deadline for submissions is set.
+The Commission will continue to accept submissions using this form up until 28 September 2018.

 The online form is designed to capture information that is relevant to the work of Commission, while also being consistent with the areas of inquiry set out in the Commission's Terms of Reference.